Rockylars/Wulfram/docs/objects/Rotund Raven/idea.md

-This beggar will give red and bone hearts for pennies.
+This beggar will spawn red and bone hearts for pennies.

 For every fail you get spiders.